WELCOME TO

 ‘SIGNET RING’ stems from one of those

-last minute crosses that hybridizers make when one walks past a bloom and
+last minute crosses that hybridizers make when one

-beautifully ruffled gold edges.
+gold edges.

 The petals on the 5” blooms overlap nicely,